 Due to the nature of leather, different procedures and solutions should be used to clean it safely.
 Cleaning solutions should be chosen on the basis of soil levels and the likelihood of damage or change in the leather's original appearance or finish.

-See also The Clean Trust technical article on Leather Care.
+See also the IICRC technical article on Leather Care.

 Certified professionals are trained to recognize different types and sub-types of leather.
 They are often able to respond with custom cleaning techniques and procedures that minimize or eliminate problems, while restoring the leather to a clean, sanitary state that enhances the decor of any home.

-Use the Locate a Pro feature on The Clean Trust Web site to find Clean Trust-Certified leather cleaning companies in your area.
+Use the Locate a Pro feature on the IICRC website to find cleantrust-Certified leather cleaning companies in your area.